InvictusNavarchus/verbum-sapientia-lexicon/README.md

 # Verbum Sapientia Lexicon

 A modern Latin dictionary web application that allows users to search for Latin words and view their definitions, grammatical forms, and usage notes.

-This project is a redesigned, modern remake of [latin-words.com](https://latin-words.com), enhancing the user experience while maintaining the same comprehensive dictionary data.
+This project is a redesigned, modern remake of [latin-words.com](https://latin-words.com).
+Under the hood, it proxies the request to [latin-words.com](https://latin-words.com) and retrieves the response from them.

 ## Features